CanDIG/clinical_ETL_code/mapping_functions.md

 Classes
 -------

-`MappingError(value)`
+`MappingError(value, field_level=3)`
-:   Common base class for all non-exit exceptions.
+:   Base class for ETL exceptions

+    Args:
+        value: message to output
+        field_level: specify how detailed the message will be (1-3)

     ### Ancestors (in MRO)